public-key-cryptography/public-key-editor/README.md

 	number and n is a state from 0 to 9.
 The LIST command returns an enumerated list of sizes but it could also return the message state number after each message size such as 1 size 0 \n, 2 size 2
-	\n, 3 size 1 \n, ..., or  1 size timestamp state \n, 2 size timestamp state \n, 3 size timestamp state \n, etcetera.
+	\n, 3 size 1 \n, ..., or  1 size timestamp state \n, 2 size timestamp state \n, 3 size timestamp state \n, et cetera.

 	This would be backward compatible with the POP mail protocol because it would only display a num- ber if a user changes the state of a message.
 Also the client could retrieve and delete messages using the ordinal / cardinal numbers or the time stamps.
-If multiple users want to retrieve and delete the same messages simultaneously they would have to use a newer POP mail program that re- trieves and deletes messages using the timestamps or message hashes.
+If multiple users want to retrieve and delete the same messages simultaneously they would have to use a newer POP mail program that re- trieves and deletes messages using the time stamps or message hashes.

 	The client program stores the message hashes and message states in a file but the user has to use the same computer or store the mail folder / directory on a USB storage device to view the message